KeunyoungSong/Articles-hashNode/clqxguhgg000409jpfn86fh1y.md

 * elementAtOrElse

-    * Returns an element at the given [index](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/element-at-or-else.html#kotlin.collections$elementAtOrElse(kotlin.Array((kotlin.collections.elementAtOrElse.T)),%20kotlin.Int,%20kotlin.Function1((kotlin.Int,%20kotlin.collections.elementAtOrElse.T)))/index) or the result of calling the [defaultValue](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/element-at-or-else.html#kotlin.collections$elementAtOrElse(kotlin.Array((kotlin.collections.elementAtOrElse.T)),%20kotlin.Int,%20kotlin.Function1((kotlin.Int,%20kotlin.collections.elementAtOrElse.T)))/defaultValue) function if the [index](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/element-at-or-else.html#kotlin.collections$elementAtOrElse(kotlin.Array((kotlin.collections.elementAtOrElse.T)),%20kotlin.Int,%20kotlin.Function1((kotlin.Int,%20kotlin.collections.elementAtOrElse.T)))/index) is out of bounds of this array.
+    * Returns an element at the given index or the result of calling the defaultValue function if the index is out of bounds of this array.

     * println(emptyList.elementAtOrElse(0) { "no int" }) // no int